xaya/xaya_docs/games.md

 on [*currency outputs*](#currency) created in the same transaction.**

-In particular, games must also not include any newly registered names into the game state until those names have referenced the game.
-Players must make an explicit move with a new name that indicates they wish to "join" the game or "create" an avatar in the game.
+In particular, games must also not include any newly registered names into the game state until those names have been referenced by a move associated with the game's ID.
+Typically, players should make an explicit move with a new name that indicates they wish to join the game or create an avatar in the game.
 (Of course, game UIs may show a list of all the names the player owns so that the player can easily choose to join in this way through the UI.)